tzasacky/holiday-game-2025/docs/ARCHITECTURE.md

-# Holiday Game 2025: Architecture Documentation
+# Holiday Game 2025: System Design

+This document describes the architecture and system design of the Holiday Game 2025 codebase.

 ## System Architecture Overview